 Students in the Upper School are expected to follow the Trinity dress code.

 Academic performance is charted on a nine-week grading schedule (on a 10-point scale) with interim reports issued where academic concerns exist during each grading period.
 Cumulative exams are given at the end of each semester for high school credited courses.
 Currently we offer high school credit classes in Algebra I, Algebra II, Geometry, World Geography, Life Science, and Spanish I.

 Student Activities are a vital aspect of Trinity student life.
 A National Junior Honor Society, chartered in 2002, recognizes students for academic achievement and community service.
 Eighth graders participate in programs to fulfill required community service hours.
 Student driven service organizations, such as Middle School Student Council Association and NJHS, participate in a variety of service projects.
 Projects include canned food drives, Coats for Kids, PORT, Toys for Tots, and Relay for Life are cornerstones supporting

 Trinity’s mission to the community.

 School dances, field trips, plays, spirit days, and sports clinics, are some of the highlights of Student Life.
 The graduating eighth grade class takes part in a traditional overnight spring trip.
-Recent trips have been to Washington, DC.
+Recent trips have been to Washington, DC and New York City.